tajhlande/listen-to-wiki-changes/README.md

 To build the web app:

-    cd web_app
     npm run build

-FastAPI will then serve the built files directly to the browser, so no need for a second port.
+FastAPI will then serve the built files directly to the browser, so no need for a second process or network port.

 ### Run the app in production